Ji'Ayir Brown

-Ji'Ayir A'Veon Brown (born January 25, 2000) is an American football safety for the Penn State Nittany Lions.
+Ji'Ayir A'Veon Brown (born January 25, 2000) is an American professional football safety for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Lackawanna Panthers and Penn State Nittany Lions.

-Early life and high school career
+Early life

-Brown was born on January 25, 2000, in Trenton, New Jersey.
-He attended and played high school football for Trenton Central High School in Trenton, New Jersey.
+Brown was born on January 25, 2000, in Trenton, New Jersey where he attended and played high school football for Trenton Central High School.

 College career

-Lackawanna College

 Brown attended Lackawanna College in 2018 and 2019.
 In 2019, he was the Northeast JC Football Conference Defensive Player of the Year.

-Penn State

 In 2020, Brown transferred to Penn State University.
 After spending his first year in 2020 as a backup, he took over as a starter in 2021.
 In 13 starts, he had 73 tackles, six interceptions and one touchdown.
 Brown returned to Penn State in 2022.
 He was named the defensive MVP of the 2023 Rose Bowl.

+Professional career

+2023

+The San Francisco 49ers selected Brown in the third round (87th overall) of the 2023 NFL draft.
+The 49ers orchestrated a trade with the Minnesota Vikings in order to secure their ability to draft Brown by trading their third- (102nd overall), fifth- (164th overall), and seventh-round (222nd overall) picks to the Vikings in return for their third-round (87th overall) pick in the 2023 NFL Draft.
+He was the fourth safety selected in 2023.

+On May 13, 2023, the San Francisco 49ers signed Brown to a four–year, $5.39 million rookie contract that includes a signing bonus of $924,224.

+Throughout training camp, he competed for the role as the starting free safety against veteran Tashaun Gipson under defensive coordinator Steve Wilks.
+Head coach Kyle Shanahan named him a backup and listed him as the No. 2 free safety on the depth chart, behind starting safeties Tashaun Gipson and Talanoa Hufanga.